intel/neural-compressor/docs/engine.md

 ## Generate the bert model intermediate representations, that are yaml and bin files

 ```
-from engine.compile.compile import prepare_ir
+from engine.compile import compile
-model = prepare_ir('/path/to/your/model')
+model = compile('/path/to/your/model')
 model.save('/ir/path')
 ```
 Now engine support tensorflow and onnx model conversion.